Frege loengud

 Gottlob Frege

 Gottlob Frege nimelised loengud teoreetilises filosoofias on saanud oma nime saksa matemaatiku ja filosoofi Friedrich Ludwig Gottlob Frege järgi.
-Me oleme valinud tema oma loengute patrooniks, sest ta on üleüldiselt tundud oma selguse, tagasihoidlikuse ja no-nonsense stiili järgi filosoofiliste probleemide lahendamisel.
+Me oleme valinud tema oma loengute patrooniks, sest ta on üleüldiselt tundud oma selguse, tagasihoidlikkuse ja no-nonsense stiili järgi filosoofiliste probleemide lahendamisel.
 Neile tunnustele püüdlevad ka Tartus peetavad loengud.

 Image